JilPatel999/SuperStore-Data-Analysis/README.md

 2. Open the dataset (`Superstore(1).xlsx`) if you want to explore or reload data.
 3. Explore the Tableau Dashboard screenshot (`US_Superstore_Dashboard.png`) for visual insights.
    - If you’d like to interact with the dashboard, you can rebuild it in **Tableau Desktop** using the provided dataset.

----

-## 📌 Use Case
-This project is designed as a **portfolio project** for data analysis.
-It demonstrates:
-- Combining Python-based EDA with professional BI visualization tools.
-- Extracting insights from retail sales data.
-- Communicating results through dashboards and storytelling.